9 Reasons Why Your Mortgage Application Could Be Slowed Down

 Post-marriage names

-If you have recently got married and changed your surname, be sure to update all the appropriate institutions with your new surname.
+If you recently got married and changed your surname, update all the appropriate institutions with your new surname.

-If a mortgage broker is looking through your records and finds inconsistencies in surnames, it’s going to significantly slow down the process.
+If a mortgage broker reviews your records and finds inconsistencies in surnames, it will significantly slow down the process.

 Inaccurate credit report